15 impulse control games that turn any hyper dog Into your dream pet

 That means sitting or lying calmly before walking, playing, or going out the door.

 Start by making your dog sit or lie down.
-Make your dog wait for 10, 15, or 20 seconds before doing what your dog wants.
-Extend the wait time up to 60 seconds.
+Then, make your dog wait for 10, 15, or 20 seconds before doing what it wants.
+Extend the wait time to 60 seconds.

 Your dog will quickly learn that being calm earns the reward.